 Little girl, looking skeptically at the guy, then back at the drink: “Is this poison?”

 I kid you not.
 Then there were little echos around the table: “Is this poison?”
-The staff looked absolutely flummoxed by this until another mom (not me!) stepped in and said: “I think, because of the school these kids go to (progressive with many real food-appreciating parents), you’ll have a lot of water-drinkers today.”
+The staff looked absolutely flummoxed by this until another mom (not me!) stepped in and said: “I think, because of the school these kids go to (which encourages good food choices), you’ll have a lot of water-drinkers today.”

 Then most of the kids pushed aside the bright pink drink and reached for the water.
 A couple sipped the pink stuff.
 A couple drank a lot of it.
 But the vast majority didn’t touch it at all.
 Now, before I say anything else: “Poison” is not a word I recommend using when talking about food.
 I think that’s hyperbolic fuel for people eager to peg us as crazy controlling health nuts.
 But the point is that this little girl knew something wasn’t right about that drink.
 And because I’d asked the staff to pour water, too, the kids knew they had an alternative and, for the most part, chose it.